a-gun8591/Proposing-in-my-way/README.md

-Me proposing for the first time using languages so pls dont judge , and for privacy concern ive removed the images
+Me proposing for the first time using languages so pls dont judge